BristolGeza/forstshuffle_reg/README.md

 ## Features

-- **Player Tracking:** Keep track of the statistics for multiple players (Lenke, Gaspar, Zsofi, and Geza).
+- **Player Tracking:** Keep track of the statistics for multiple players.
 - **Dynamic Updates:** Automatically calculate and display the sum of the inputs for each player.
 - **Responsive Design:** The application is designed to be responsive and works well on different screen sizes.